-BOJ's Funo calls for structural reforms to boost Japan's weak inflation
+BOJ's Funo says bank no longer setting deadline for inflation target

 Japan's economy expanded at an annualised 1.0 percent in the first three months of this year, posting a fifth straight quarter of growth on firm exports and a pick-up in consumption.

-Household spending hit its highest for two years in June as job availability reached a 43-year peak.
-But core consumer prices rose just 0.4 percent in June from a year earlier, well below the BOJ's target, underscoring the challenge policymakers face in vanquishing deflation.
+Household spending hit a two-year high in June as job availability reached a 43-year peak.
+But core consumer prices rose just 0.4 percent in June from a year earlier, underscoring the challenge policymakers face in beating deflation.

-At last month's rate review, the BOJ left policy steady but once again delayed the timing for hitting its price goal.

-Funo has voted with the majority of the board, including its decision last year to shift its policy focus to targeting interest rates from increasing the money supply.

-Editing by Chris Gallagher
+Editing by Chris Gallagher and Kim Coghill